 There is no strict monitoring of the import and export of waterbirds in any co-ordinated way, except for those listed on the appendices of the Convention on International Trade in Endangered Species (CITES).
 However, this represents a very small proportion of the taxa available.
 Within the European Union, since there is no restriction of trade between the member states, movement of non-native birds across national borders is commonplace and is not monitored.
-Dealers in the Netherlands and Belgium regularly transport birds to other countries and the extent of the trade can be guessed at when we consider that 60,000 birds were available for sale from Dutch and Belgian dealers in a recent year (Anon 1998).
+Dealers in the Netherlands and Belgium regularly transport birds to other countries and the extent of the trade can be guessed at when we consider that 60,000 birds were available for sale from Dutch and Belgian dealers in late 1990s (Anon 1998).
 This means that most of the young birds reared in captivity are sold and it seems likely that these leave the country.

-It seems unlikely that countries will undertake routine monitoring of imports and exports of non-native species, except, perhaps, for a few special cases where species are either threatened or known to be especially troublesome.
-The EU Wildlife Trade Regulations (WTR) (see Box 6) are regulating border, import and transit controls in relation to trade in protected species of wild fauna and flora and aims to ensure that trade will not have a negative impact on their conservation.
+It seems unlikely that countries will undertake routine monitoring of imports and exports of nonnative species, except, perhaps, for a few special cases where species are either threatened or known to be especially troublesome.
+The EU Wildlife Trade Regulations (WTR) (see box 6) are regulating border, import and transit controls in relation to trade in protected species of wild fauna and flora and aims to ensure that trade will not have a negative impact on their conservation.
 Intra-EU movement and holding (e.g. for captive breeding and rearing) of import-banned species may also be regulated.
 Since 1997, four invasive alien animal species have been banned for import but there is no restriction on their intra-EU movement/holding: Oxyura jamaicensis, Rana catesbeiana, Chrysemys picta and Trachemys scripta elegans.
-The European Union is currently reviewing its regulations on trade in species that pose an ecological threat to EU flora and fauna.
-Regulations are in place whereby species that are a major threat cannot be imported into the EU and there could also be a prohibition on holding such birds.
-The UK government has proposed to the EU that the Ruddy Duck be placed on the list of prohibited species.
-This could lead to a complete ban on keeping and trading in Ruddy Ducks in the EU, though what would become of existing stocks is not clear.